Upload, Edit, and Manage Images

 Edit images inside the email builder without needing external design software.

-Your updated image will automatically replace the original image in the email and a copy will b saved to your Uploads.
+Your updated image will automatically replace the original image in the email, and a copy will be saved to your Uploads folder.

 Delete Images